ericvolp12/infra-exp/memcached/README.md

 ## Configs

 Current `mcrouter1.json` _should_:
-- Proxy misses to a random replicas as part of warmup.
-- Proxy to random replicas if mcrouter1 is unavailable.
+- Proxy to random replicas if memcached1 is unavailable.
-- Proxy sets and deletes to a random replica so there's at least one more copy floating around in the whole replica pool.
+- Proxy sets and deletes to all replicas so all instances should have the same keys available.

-Random replica gets/sets are based on `HashRoutes` with a default hashing policy so gets/sets should only have to talk to the node the data would likely exist on in the replica pools.